 Executive leadership coaches provide an objective and non-judgmental approach to help leaders reach their true potential.

 With the rapid growth of the coaching industry, anyone can call themselves a coach.
 Many good coaching schools provide a coaching certification program.
 To some companies coaching certification is important.
 Leadership experience in your industry is also highly valuable.
 When deciding on a coach, fit is critical.
 You need to like, trust and respect your coach.
 There needs to be real chemistry and a willingness to open up with your coach to have the best result.

 Q: Does Executive Leadership Coaching Have to Be in Person?

-The reality is that with technology such as Skype, Facetime, and Google hangouts, coaching can be done virtually.
+The reality is that with technology such as Zoom, Facetime, and Teams, coaching can be done virtually.
 Face-to-face coaching is ideal but not always feasible or cost-effective.

 Q: How Much Does Executive Leadership Coaching Cost?

-The best place for sales leaders to start when looking for an executive sales coach is their peers.
+The best place for sales leaders to start when looking for an executive leadership coach is their peers.
 Referrals and recommendations reduce risk.
 There are several coaching directories online, or a google search may turn up potential executive coaches in your area.
 The HR department may have a list of qualified coaches.